aayushjha5/Color-Picker-Chrome-Extension-/README.md

 -> Can copy from anywhere on the screen whether it is browser or not.\
 -> picked color will get copied to clipboard.

-A improved version with different functionalites is on the way!
+A improved version with more functionalites is on the way!